Grant proposals are considered from eligible organizations who:

 How often can my organization apply?

 Applicants may submit one small or large grant application per year.
-We do not offer multi-year grants, so have a plan for future sustainability when you apply.

 What types of requests should be avoided?

-Endowments – Consider contacting the Kirkpatrick Family Fund to learn about their endowment match program.
+*Consider contacting the Kirkpatrick Family Fund to learn about their endowment match program.

 My organization is applying for the first time.
 Should we apply for a small or large grant?

-After you have thoroughly reviewed this FAQ and see a fit with your organization’s purpose and its needs, call the office to discuss next steps with the program officer.
+After you have thoroughly reviewed this FAQ and see a fit with your organization’s purpose and its needs, call the office to discuss next steps with the senior program officer.
 First time applicants are usually encouraged to apply for a small grant.
 Note, small grant requests are reviewed/awarded monthly, so if you require a fast response, the small grant program is recommended.